ZerBea/hcxdumptool/README.md

 Do not use hcxdumptool and hcxpioff together!

-Hardware mod - see docs gpiowait.odg
+Hardware mod - see docs gpiowait.odg (hcxpioff)
 --------------

 LED flashes every 5 seconds 2 times if hcxpioff successfully started